BretMorrisGitHub/JobPlacementDashboard/README.md

 ## Sort Rental Requests and Hide Expired Rental Requests
-In this story, I was tasked to have the web page sort and display the rental requests by start date in ascending order.
+In this story, I was tasked to hav+e the web page sort and display the rental requests by start date in ascending order.
 As well as have expired rental requests be hidden after a week has passed since the end time of the request when the page is loaded, and make a button that toggle between showing expired and current rentals.

 ## Rental Survey Notification